 You can determine the type of moving trailer you need by narrowing down your choices by weight, size, and type.
 Your vehicle’s towing capacity will determine the type of trailer you need, but another factor to consider when choosing your trailer is your load size.
 The more items you have to move, or the heavier your cargo, the bigger trailer you’ll need.

-Most trailers fall under three categories: cargo, utility, or vehicle.
+Most trailers fall under three categories, cargo, utility, or vehicle.
 Cargo trailers are completely enclosed and provide your vehicle with a layer of protection.
 These trailers are ideal for items that can’t be exposed to the elements and can house goods you can’t leave unattended.

 Some trailers may be better options for your move than others.
 Below is a list of trailer types and how much they can carry.

 A car hauler is a vehicle trailer that tows your car on a flatbed trailer.
-This type of utility trailer is used for long-distance moves and can pull a maximum load of 5,290 pounds.
+This type of utility trailer is for long-distance moves and can pull a maximum load of 5,290 pounds.
 They come with a ramp to drive the car onto and tire straps and security chains to lock the vehicle in place.

-• 4’ x 8’ cargo trailer: This size trailer can carry a maximum load of 1,650 pounds and fit items from a bedroom or small living room.
+• 4 x 8 cargo trailer: This size trailer can carry a maximum load of 1,650 pounds and fit items from a bedroom or small living room.

-• 5’ x 8’ cargo trailer: This enclosed trailer can carry a maximum load of 1,800 pounds and fit items from a two-bedroom apartment.
+• 5 x 8 cargo trailer: This enclosed trailer can carry a maximum load of 1,800 pounds and fit items from a two-bedroom apartment.

-• 6’ x 12’ cargo trailer: A 6’ x 12’ trailer is a standard-sized trailer that can carry up to 2,480 pounds.
+• 6 x 12 cargo trailer: A 6 x 12 trailer is a standard-sized trailer that can carry up to 2,480 pounds.
 It generally fits the items you’d find in a multi-room, single-family home.

 A dump trailer has an open box bed and can lift the trailer’s front end, making it ideal for dumping materials.
 This type of open utility trailer can haul large and heavy items, such as your couch or dining room set, and is available in sizes up to 30 feet in length.
 Fourteen-foot dump trailers are the most common size used for moves.

-An equipment trailer is another utility trailer with an open top and flat bed ideal for carrying oblong or heavy items.
+An equipment trailer is another utility trailer with an open top and flatbed ideal for carrying oblong or heavy items.

 A gooseneck trailer is a large utility trailer with an open top and sides that can pull up to 30,000 pounds.
 You’ll need a pickup truck to tow this type of trailer, and you’ll have to install it over the rear axle into the truck bed.
 Gooseneck trailers are best for towing heavy-duty equipment or large items, such as a race car or tiny home.